Dogs Have Had Enough in Trailer for Cannes Prize Winner 'White God'

 By now, we've pretty much heard about all the potential Oscar contenders as the year winds down, but unless you're an uber cinephile, it's not easy to stay on top of the foreign film contenders.
 But one of them could very well be White God, a film from Hungary that won the Prize Un Certain Regard Award at Cannes.
 The film was recently named as one of the films in the Spotlight section of the 2015 Sundance Film Festival, and now the first trailer has arrived for the film's debut in the United States.
 Though it won't hit theaters here until spring, it's Hungary's entry into the Best Foreign Film category at the Academy Awards, using a tale of animal abuse as a metaphor to illustrate political and culture issues in Europe.
 Watch below!

-Here's the first trailer for Kornél Mundruczó's White God, originally from Apple:
+Here's the official US trailer for Kornél Mundruczó's White God originally from Apple:

 White God is written and directed by Kornél Mundruczó.
 When young Lili is forced to give up her beloved dog Hagen, because it's mixed-breed heritage is deemed 'unfit' by The State, she and the dog begin a dangerous journey back towards each other.
 At the same time, all the unwanted, unloved and so-called 'unfit' dogs rise up under a new leader, Hagen, the one-time housepet who has learned all too well from his 'Masters' in his journey through the streets and animal control centers how to bite the hand that beats him.
 The film is meant to show the indignities visited upon animals but it’s also an brutal, beautiful metaphor for the political and cultural tensions sweeping contemporary Europe.
 The film arrives on March 27th, 2015.